 (*The courts have defined an unreasonable decision in this context as being one which is "perverse in the light of the admission arrangements".
 The word 'perverse' has a stronger meaning in its legal sense.
 It means "beyond the range of responses open to a reasonable decision maker".)

 As the grounds for upholding an appeal of this type are very limited, the percentage success rate is minimal.
-In considering whether you wish to appeal in such circumstances, you must be aware that your personal reasons for wanting the school, however strongly you feel, cannot be taken into account, unless any of the above circumstances apply.
+Please be aware that your personal reasons for wanting the school, however strongly you feel, cannot be taken into account, unless any of the above circumstances apply.

 Please note that a decision by the Admission Authority to refuse admission to your child, which subsequently makes it impossible for you to transport all your family to school on time or even impossible for you to continue working, is very unlikely to be confirmed as an unreasonable decision.
 The courts have confirmed this position.

-To illustrate the minimal success rate of these ICS appeals, of all the Infant Class Size appeals heard last year, only 3 out of every 100 were successful.
-Parents are often distressed that their personal reasons were not considered due to the very limited criteria therefore, please think carefully before submitting an appeal of this type.
+Of all the Infant Class Size appeals heard last year, only 3 out of every 100 were successful.
+Parents are often distressed that their personal reasons were not considered due to the very limited criteria, please think carefully before submitting an appeal.

 Secondary school appeals